microshare/microshare.github.io/README.md

 ### How the page works.

-As we said all the content pages are some *.md* files.
+As we said all the content pages are *.md* files.
 Indeed documentation articles are written in [Markdown](https://en.wikipedia.org/wiki/Markdown).
-If you aren't at your ease with markdown please take a look at how it works it's quite simple.
+If you aren't at your ease with markdown please take a look at how it works, it's quite simple.

 So basically every article page is split in two :
 * at the top you will find this :